foal/gwtMdIcon/README.md

 * Provide single collection with all icons
 * Allows to select icon(s) by tag or alias
 * Provide complete list of tags for current icon set.
+* Generate simple interface with out any metainformation as it is in original Domino-UI (from 1.1)

 ### How to Use ###